 Our centre was decorated with stars and children’s artwork to symbolise the hope and purpose of the celebration.

 Families supported us by providing ingredients for making soup and fried bread for the shared kai (food), joining in with karakia, and participating in our celebration day with songs and storytelling.
-It was a meaningful time to come together as a community.
+It was a meaningful opportunity for children, families, and teachers to come together, strengthening the sense of belonging and community that is at the heart of our centre.

-At BestStart Johnstones Road, we honour Te Ao Māori every day through te reo Māori, tikanga practices, and a localised curriculum.
-Celebrating Matariki helps our tamariki connect to the land, people, and culture of Aotearoa.
+At BestStart Johnstones Road Kindy, we honour te ao Māori every day through te reo Māori, tikanga, and our localised curriculum.
+Celebrating Matariki helps our tamariki strengthen their connection to the land, people, and culture of Aotearoa while fostering respect, belonging, and a lifelong love of learning.

 Ngā mihi o Matariki – Happy Māori New Year!